oracle/vagrant-projects/ContainerTools/README.md

 proxies in the guest VMs if you need to access the Internet through proxy.
 See plugin documentation for the configuration.

-To intall Vagrant plugins run:
+To install Vagrant plugins run:
 ```
 vagrant plugin install <name>...
 ```